lennygir/polito-se2-23-02-thesis/README.md

     ]
     ```
   - Error Handling
-    - 404 Not Found: If there are no degrees available in the database.
     - 500 Internal Server Error: If there's an internal server error while processing the request.
 - GET `/api/proposals?L-4-A` or `/api/supervisor?s123456`
   - Description